 For carbon-deficient compost:

 Carbon is derived from materials classified as “brown,” such as fall leaves, straw, sawdust, and paper.
-One method to guarantee that the kitchen wastes contain a sufficient amount of carbon is to add paper goods such as coffee filters, used paper towels, and tea bags.
+One method to guarantee that the kitchen wastes contain sufficient carbon is to add paper goods such as coffee filters, used paper towels, and tea bags.
 Cover fresh scraps added to the container with crushed newspaper or cardboard.

 For nitrogen-deficient compost: